 How Chinese Medicine Resolves Sleep Issues

-I help people with sleep issues using Chinese medicine with herbal formulas and acupuncture to help the body return to its natural state of harmony with the cycles of day and night.
+I help people with sleep issues using Chinese medicine and Acupuncture with herbal formulas to help the body return to its natural state of harmony with the cycles of day and night.
 To do this properly I have to come to understand the unique patterns underlying your cycles of wakefulness and sleeping.
 I like to think about this both in terms of the patterns of Chinese medical wisdom and basic clinical “sleep hygiene” (3).

 When sleep is a problem, you may be in one or two of these categories: